Fernando Canon

-Fernando Canon-Faustino y Alumno (August 6, 1860 – July 18, 1938), was a Filipino revolutionary general, poet, inventor, engineer, musician, and the Philippines' first National Chess Champion in 1908.
+Fernando Canon-Faustino y Alumno (August 6, 1860 – July 18, 1938) was a Filipino revolutionary general, poet, inventor, engineer, musician, and the Philippines' first National Chess Champion in 1908.

 Life and career

-Fernando was born to Fernando Canon-Faustino y Guevara, a watchmaker who invented the sundial and marine sextant; and Blasa Alumno y Salvador, a wealthy landowner in Biñan, La Laguna.
-At an early age, his family moved out of Biñan and transferred to Calle Cabildo in Intramuros.
-He studied at the Ateneo Municipal de Manila and subsequently moved to Spain where he pursued his medical studies at the Universidad Central de Madrid.
-While in Spain, Canon-Faustino met María Teresa Batlle Casas, a native of Barcelona who later became his wife.
+Fernando was born to Fernando Canon-Faustino y Guevara, a watchmaker, and Blasa Alumno y Salvador, a wealthy landowner in Biñan, Laguna.
+When he was young, his family moved from Biñan to Calle Cabildo in Intramuros.
+He studied at the Ateneo Municipal de Manila and subsequently pursued his medical studies at the Universidad Central de Madrid (now the Universidad Complutense de Madrid).
+While in Spain, Canon-Faustino met María Teresa Batllé Casas, a Barcelona native who would become his wife.

-Being a childhood friend of Jose Rizal, the two maintained a correspondence; their letters are in possession of his granddaughter Maria Teresa García-Canon, the custodian of his mementos.
-Like Rizal, Canon-Faustino was a polyglot speaking six languages: French, Spanish, Tagalog, German, English, and Italian.
-Canon and his wife smuggled the first copies of the Noli Me Tangere into the Philippines.
+A childhood friend of Jose Rizal, the two maintained an extensive correspondence; their letters are in possession of his granddaughter Maria Teresa García-Canon.
+Like Rizal, Canon-Faustino was a polyglot, speaking six languages: French, Spanish, Tagalog, German, English, and Italian.
+Canon and his wife smuggled copies of La Solidaridad and Noli Me Tángere in the Philippines, disguising them as bank ledgers.

 Canon-Faustino served as a cabinet member of the Revolutionary Government of the Philippines as Secretary of Welfare and Director-General of Public Works.
-In the Philippine–American War, Canon served as a General in Nueva Vizcaya.
-He was exiled to Spain where he taught electrical and mechanical engineering and had a clinic.
+During the Philippine–American War, Canon served as a General in Nueva Vizcaya.
+He was exiled to Spain, where he taught electrical and mechanical engineering and ran a clinic.
 He refused to swear allegiance to the United States and rejected his pension as a veteran of the Philippine-American War.
-Upon returning to the Philippines in late 1907 and taught at the Liceo de Manila.
+Upon returning to the Philippines in late 1907, he taught at the Liceo de Manila.

-Fernando Canon-Faustino died on the 18th of July, 1938.
+Fernando Canon-Faustino died on the July 18, 1938.

 Literary works

-The first published poem of Canon was under the pseudonym kuitib, it was the sonnet a las dalagas malolenses which appeared in 1889 in the newspaper La Solidaridad.
-This ode to the young women of Malolos, who had requested Spanish classes in the evening, allowed Canon to make a poem about hidden progress and changes: Gold, though covered by slag, emerges much brighter through fire.
+His first published poem, under the pseudonym kuitib, was the sonnet A las dalagas malolenses, which appeared in the newspaper La Solidaridad in 1889.
+It was an ode dedicated to the young women of Malolos, who petitioned for Spanish classes in the evening, celebrating hidden progress and changes: Gold, though covered by slag, emerges much brighter through fire.

-The poem Flor ideal (“Ideal Flower”) was published in the second issue of Cultura Filipina in May 1910 and later on it also appeared in the last pages of the book containing Canon's long poem A la Laguna de Bay.
+His poem Flor ideal (“Ideal Flower”) was published in the second issue of Cultura Filipina in May 1910.
+It later also appeared in a book along with another poem, A la Laguna de Bay.

-In the anthology Parnaso Filipino, published around 1923, Eduardo Martín de la Cámara included two poems of his: “Flor Ideal” y “Rizal Artista.”
-Two of Canon's poems dedicated to Rizal were part of the book Poesías dedicadas a José Rizal by the 1961 Philippine National Centennial Commission.
+In the anthology Parnaso Filipino, published around 1923, Eduardo Martín de la Cámara included two of his poems: Flor Ideal and Rizal Artista.
+Two of Canon's poems dedicated to Rizal appeared in Poesías dedicadas a José Rizal, published by the Philippine National Centennial Commission in 1961.